PerisicJere/PANlab/README.md

 ## Models for Spanish dataset
 ### Model for binary classification
 - twitter-xlm-roberta-base-sentiment
-#### Idea, and challenges
+#### Idea and challenges
-- This model was the best one considering the options
+- This model was the best one, considering the options
-- It is pretrained on twitter data, and it's a cross lingual model
+- It is pre-trained on Twitter data, and it's a cross-lingual model
-- It performes just a little bit better then random guessing
+- It performs just a little bit better than random guessing
 #### Usage
 ```bash
 python3 Binary-classification/spanish_model.py
 ```
-#### Compariosn of baseline and fine-tuned
+#### Comparison of baseline and fine-tuned
 | Model | MCC |
 --------|------
 | Baseline | 0.0321 |